maxglassie/checks-for-understanding/module-2/backend/week_two.md

 ```

 What are some methods you can call on `Team`?
 If these methods aren't defined in the class, how do you have access to them?
+find / find_by
+destroy
+update
+find_or_create_by

+They are built into AR as ways of querying and interacting with the database for instances of the class Team (team corresponds to the table).

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?
+team = Team.find(4)
+id = team.owner_id
+Owner.find(id)

 4. Assume that you added a line to your `Team` class as follows: